MathieuNlp/Sam_LoRA/README.md

 ![Demo4](./docs/images/demo4.png)
 *Demo example 4*

-We can see some good segmentation like in demo 1 or demo 2 but it becomes more difficult whe, there is jewelry or reflection on the ring like on demo 4 and 3.
+We can see some good segmentation like in demo 1 or demo 2 but it becomes more difficult when there is a jewelry or reflection on the ring like on demo 4 and demo 3.

 # Conclusion/Discussion

-Using adapters we partialyl answer to the task of segmenting rings.
-In the demo examples we see that the model still struggles to caputre all the rings.
-This could be because the dataset is small (8 images).
+Using adapters we partially answered the task of segmenting rings.
+In the demo examples we saw that the model still struggles to caputre all the rings.
+This could be because the training dataset is small (8 images).
-To upgrade the model, we can add checkpoint and early stopping during training to prevent from overfitting.
-In addition, do data augmentation to strengthen the model generalization, and increase the batch size if enough computation is available.
+To improve the model, we can add checkpoint and early stopping with a validation set to prevent from overfitting.
+In addition, doing data augmentation could be interesting to strengthen the model generalization.

 # Folder layout
     .